MicrosoftDocs/dynamics-365-fraud-protection/content/long-term-report.md

 # Long term report for purchase protection

 Dynamics 365 Fraud Protection provides a **Long term** report for purchase protection.
-You can use the report to review your key metrics and understand the performance of your fraud protection efforts for historical transactions over 6 months old.
+You can use the report to review your key metrics and understand the performance of your fraud protection efforts for historical transactions over six months old.

 Your top key performance indicators (KPIs) are summarized at the top of the report, providing a snapshot of  transactions labeled by you as fraudulent.
 You can use the charts on the page to drill down and fully investigate the metrics.